Katakod/HiQ.TechnicalTest/Backend only/Answers.md

 And finally, regarding future use cases, I think users may wanna run simulations with multiple cars, perhaps for multiple rooms, and with different type of cars with different behaviours.
 The more cases, the bigger the need for structure..

 #### *4. What did you think of this recruitment test?*
 I thought it was a fun assignment that raised a lot of questions to consider.
-Normally you work in a larger context with teams and colleagues to talk to and have a pre-existing base of conventions and patterns, as well as better scope and feedback checkpoints.
+Normally you work in a larger context with teams and colleagues to talk to and have a pre-existing base of conventions and patterns, as well as better access to scope and feedback.
+Depending on context, it's a good thing to keep things simple and let it grow when needed, with a YAGNI mindset.
+Anyway, I hope my solution for this assignment is a good starting point for a discussion. :)